cloud-copilot/iam-expand/README.md

 # Now you can search the output for actions you are interested in
 grep -n "kms:DisableKey" expanded-inline-policies.json
 ```
-_--expand-service-asterisk makes sure kms:* is expaneded out so you can find the DisableKey action. --read-wait-time=20_000 gives the cli command more time to return it's first byte of output_

 #### Expanding arbitrary input
-If the input from stdin is not json, the content is searched for actions that are then expanded.
-This is really meant to be abused.
-It essentialy greps the content for anything resembling and action and expands it.
+If the input from stdin is not json, the content is searched for IAM actions then expands them.
 Throw anything at it and it will find all the actions it can and expand them.

 You can echo some content:
 ```bash